 The 1991 START I Treaty entered into force in December 1994.
 It limits the United States and four successors to the Soviet Union - Russia, Ukraine, Belarus, and Kazakhstan - to 6.000 accountable warheads on 1.600 strategic offensive delivery vehicles. parties are well along in the elimination schedules outlined in the treaty and will complete the process by December 4, 2001.
 The parties also continue to implement the on-site inspections that are a part of the Treaty's complex verification regimen.
 The United States and Russia signed START II in January 1993.
 This agreement would reduce U.S. and Russian strategic offensive forces to 3,500 warheads.
 In September 1997, the United States and Russia signed a Protocol to START II to extend the elimination period in the treaty to the end of the year 2007.
 The U.S. Senate approved the Treaty's ratification in January 1996 and the Russian legislature did so in April 2000, but the treaty has not yet entered into force.
 In March 1997, Presidents Clinton and Yeltsin agreed that the United States and Russia would negotiate a START III Treaty after START II entered into force.
-The new treaty would reduce their forces to between

-2,000 and 2,500 warheads.
+START III would reduce their forces to between 2.000 and 2,500 warheads.
 They also agreed to address measures related to non-strategic nuclear weapons and the warheads removed from weapons eliminated under the treaty.
 Negotiations to turn this framework into a formal agreement proved difficult.
-The Bush Administration has not continued negotiations towards START III, but it has pledged to reduce U.S. nuclear forces below START II levels unilaterally.
-President Bush plans informed President Putin of planned reductions to 1.700-2.200 warheads in November.
-2001.
-The United States and Russia continue to abide by the 1972 ABM Treaty, which limits each side to one anti-ballistic missile deployment area with no more than 100 interceptor missiles.
-In September 1997, the parties signed several documents that established a demarcation line between ABM systems and theater missile defense systems, which are not limited by the Treaty.
+The Bush Administration did not continued negotiations towards START III or complete the ratification of START II.
+Instead, President Bush informed President Putin of planned reductions to 1.700-2.200 warheads in November.
+The United States and Russia 2001. completed a Treaty that codified these reductions in May 2002.
+The Senate gave its advice and consent to the Treaty's ratification on March 6, 2003.

+In September 1997, the United States and Russia signed several documents related to the 1972 ABM Treaty that established a demarcation line between ABM systems and theater missile defense systems, which are not limited by the Treaty.
 They also signed a Memorandum that named Russia, Ukraine, Belarus, and Kazakhstan as the successors to the Soviet Union for the ABM Treaty.
 The Clinton Administration never submitted these to the Senate for advice and consent.
 It did however, pursue negotiations on modifications to the Treaty that would permit the deployment of national missile defenses.
 The Bush Administration indicated that it believed the Treaty was out of date, and that the United States must withdraw to pursue missile defense.
 It suggested that the United States and Russia agree to set the Treaty aside.
-Russia did not accept this pro-The United States announced, on posal.
-December 13, 2001, that it would withdraw from the Treaty.
+Russia did not accept this proposal.
+The United States announced, on December 13, 2001, that it would withdraw from the Treaty.
 This withdrawal occurred 6 months later, on June 13, 2002.